Site icon BIG

 When designing new raised beds, build protection into the structure from the start.

-1. Add bottom wire mesh before filling with soil to block burrowers.
+1. Add a bottom wire mesh before filling with soil to block burrowers.

 2. Make tall sides (2–3 ft high) to deter rabbits.